Sally-Builds/demo_credit/README.md

 ## Improvements and Considerations

-*   To make the application less tightly coupled and make each resources isolated we could use the publish-observer pattern/ Events handlers where each resources subscribes to an event and listens to perform and action when needed.
+*   To make the application less tightly coupled to make each resource isolated we could use the publish-observer pattern/ Events handlers where each resource subscribes to an event and listens to perform an action when needed.

-*   Also the Design of the wallet can be improved extensively as this one was designed in other to accommodate time for development
+*   Also the Design of the wallet can be improved extensively as this one was designed in other to accommodate time for development.